joe9741t/winds-aloft/README.md

 Pilot would enter the nearest airport identifier, for example: KLJF.
 System displays the best altitude to fly, for example: 9000ft.
 System also displays the amount of headwind and tailwind.

+## Possible development direction/tasks:
+- Start with a cli app using cobra and make it take the inputs and do the calculation.
+- Write some tests and use GitHub actions to run them with each commit
+- Add a `serve` option to the cli which allows input/outputs via htmx on a web page
+- Put it in a Docker image and run it somewhere
+- Use fyne to build a mobile app
+- Package for Android
+- Enhance so that it can fetch the data prior to the flight, and rely on that data store when internet is not available.